-Although bleeding and spotting are generally harmless, it can be a sign of miscarriage when accompanied with stomach cramps and if the bleeding is getting heavier.
-The spotting or bleeding usually tends to stops on its own.
+Although bleeding and spotting are generally harmless, they can be a sign of miscarriage when accompanied by stomach cramps and if the bleeding is getting heavier.
+The spotting or bleeding usually tends to stop on its own.
 However, it is advised that you consult your doctor if bleeding occurs.

 1. Bleeding and spotting from the vagina during pregnancy: March of Dimes, https://www.marchofdimes.org/find-support/topics/pregnancy/bleeding-and-spotting-vagina-during-pregnancy, Last reviewed April 2020

 2. Bleeding During Pregnancy: ACOG, https://www.acog.org/womens-health/faqs/bleeding-during-pregnancy, Last reviewed: August 2022